MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Upgrade Notice

 Upgrade to WordPress 6.4 and PHP 8.1+ is highly recommended!
-PHP 8.1.x is even better!
+PHP 8.2.x is even better!
-Due to the error corrections it is highly recommended to upgrade the Plugin to 0.18.x!
+Due to the error corrections it is highly recommended to upgrade the Plugin to 0.25.x!
 Thank's for your patience.
-With version update to 0.15.x all settings have to be done once again.
-But only once.
-Sorry for that!
-This won't be the case for future updates!

 </br>

 # Usage Hints

+- You habe problems with other Plugins using Leaflet : Use Chart.js only!
+- MiniMasonry is experimental!
+It is very slow.
 - Image and GPX-track preparation: see below, but mind that this part of the readme is not completely up to date.
 - Shortcode:  `[gpxview]`   **Use the shortcode as often you want per page or post!
 No interference between shortcodes.**
 - Parameters of the shortcode: <em>Parameter="Value"</em>.
 See the table in Admin-Settings for the parameters.
 Separate the parameters by at least one space between.